 - Misrepresenting who the debt collector is or who the represent – like saying they are lawyers or peace officers if they are not, saying they work for the courts, or saying they are working on your case as part of an ongoing criminal investigation

 - Demanding that you pay within a certain time frame or face legal action when they know they have no legal remedy

 - Contacting you when they know you are represented by an attorney

 These are only a few examples of FDCPA violations.
 Contact Stout Law Firm for a full case evaluation.

 Stout Law Firm offers a free case evaluation.
 This can be done by phone or in person.

 If I determine that I believe you have been the victim of illegal acts by a debt collector or collection agency, Stout Law Firm will initiate a lawsuit against that person or agency.
 The FDCPA authorizes the court to make the debt collector or collection agency who violated the act to pay for your reasonable attorney fees and costs associated with bringing a lawsuit.
 The FDCPA allows for statutory awards for up to $1,000 to you plus all reasonable attorney fees and costs of litigation.
 Many cases have damages above and beyond the $1,000 cap.
 Stout Law Firm will fight for all the damages you deserve.
 I do not hold you responsible for any attorney fees unless I am able to recover damages for you; however, if I do not recover, you may be liable for other costs.

 You probably do owe the money, but that does not give the bill collector the right to harass, intimidate, or threaten you or your family.
 The FDCPA regulates how bill collectors must behave and rules they must follow.
 If they don’t follow the rules, even if you owe the money, they can be held responsible for violations of the law.

-Contact Stout & Casey for a free case evaluation today.
+Contact Stout Law Firm for a free case evaluation today.